Kotlin/KEEP/proposals/const-data-class.md

 See [issue KT-12991](https://youtrack.jetbrains.com/issue/KT-12991).
 This would allow the programmer to achieve the same result but, again, with no strong constant guarantee, other of course than *convention*.

+### Auto-detection by the compiler

+The compiler could detect that a data class complies with all restrictions and apply silently the optimization if it does.
+An annotation would still exist to allow the programmer to force himself to enforce said limitations.

+However, this auto-detection would be inconsistent with the rest of Kotlin because it silently adds a field to a class.
+That may be critical when you optimizing for small footprint.

 ## Arguments against this proposal